sci-comp/StandardAssetsForUnity/README.md

 ### Required Dependency

-#### Unity Tweens

-I do not include Unity Tweens since it's still actively maintained by the original creator.
-Please get the latest version of Unity Tweens here: [link](https://github.com/jeffreylanters/unity-tweens)

-Since Unity Tweens is MIT licensed, popular, and actively maintained, I do not see a reason to let this be an optional dependency.

 ### Optional Dependencies

 These are proprietary assets that I currently use.
 Many users do not like proprietary assets, so I have included instruction here on how to remove these dependencies.
 However, by default, this StandardAssets package assumes these dependencies have already been included.

-#### Dialogue System for Unity

-Direcory StandardAssets/Script/Savers includes saver components.
-In order to remove dependency on the Dialogue System for Unity, remove this directory.

-- Dialogue System for Unity [link](https://assetstore.unity.com/packages/tools/behavior-ai/dialogue-system-for-unity-11672)

 #### MicroSplat